 Professor René Botnar

-Professor René Botnar joined King’s in 2007.
-He is currently Chair of Cardiovascular Imaging and also serves as Interim Head of School, School of Biomedical Engineering and Imaging Sciences, with Professor Alexander Hammers.
+Professor René Botnar is Chair of Cardiovascular Imaging in the School of Biomedical Engineering & Imaging Sciences.

-He is a Fellow of the International Society of Magnetic Resonance Imaging in Medicine and an Associate Editor of the Journal of Cardiac Magnetic Resonance (JCMR).
-He has authored more than 200 peer-reviewed original papers, 30 review articles and 25 book chapters in the field of CMR.
-He also holds 5 patents and is an editor of a CMR textbook on Cardiovascular Magnetic Resonance Imaging.
+At the end of 2007, he joined the School of Biomedical Engineering & Imaging Sciences at King’s, where he is currently Chair of Cardiovascular Imaging and Head of the Biomedical Engineering Department.
+Dr Botnar is a Fellow of the International Society of Magnetic Resonance Imaging in Medicine and the Society for Cardiovascular Magnetic Resonance.
+He was a board member of Society for Cardiovascular Magnetic Resonance from 2008-2011 and was on the scientific advisory board of the High Risk Plaque initiative.
+He is currently Associate Editor of the Journal of Cardiac Magnetic Resonance, a Senior Editor of the Journal of Molecular Imaging and Biology and has authored more than 270 peer-reviewed original papers, 40 review articles and 25 book chapters in the field of cardiac magnetic resonance.
+He also holds 9 patents and is an editor of a textbook on Cardiovascular Magnetic Resonance Imaging.